JPWS2013/16413-fa2022-project/README.md

 This writeup begins by describing the implementation of activity planning where the sequence of activities required to accomplish both tasks is generated.

-The next section describes our implementation of motion planning where the motion paths of the base and arm that are needed to accomplish each activity in the generated activity plan is determined.
+The next section describes our implementation of motion planning where each activity in the activity plan is translated into motion paths of the base and/or arm.

 Finally, the last section describes our implementation of trajectory optimization where an optimized trajectory of the robot arm is generated using a non-linear constrained optimization problem formulation.